Gravity-Inspired Graph Autoencoders for Directed Link Prediction

-Link prediction has been historically addressed through graph mining heuristics, via the construction of similarity indices between nodes, capturing the likelihood of their connection in the graph.
-The Adamic-Adar and Katz indices \cite{liben2007link}, reflecting neighborhood structure and node proximity, are notorious examples of such similarity indices.
-More recently, along with the increasing efforts in extending Deep Learning methods to graph structures \cite{scarselli2009, bruna2014, wu2019comprehensive}, these approaches have been outperformed by the node embedding paradigm \cite{tang2015line, grover2016node2vec, zhang2018network}.
-In a nutshell, the strategy is to train graph neural networks to represent nodes as vectors in a low-dimensional vector space, namely the \textit{embedding} space.
-Ideally, in such space nodes with a structural proximity in the graph should be close to each other.
-Therefore, one can resort to proximity measures such as inner products between vector representations to predict new unobserved links in the underlying graph.
+Link prediction has been historically addressed through graph mining heuristics via the construction of similarity indices between nodes, capturing the likelihood of their connection in the graph.
+The Adamic-Adar and Katz indices \cite{liben2007link}, reflecting neighborhood structure and node proximity, are famous examples of such similarity indices.
+More recently, along with the increasing efforts to extend Deep Learning methods to graph structures \cite{scarselli2009, bruna2014, wu2019comprehensive}, these approaches have been outperformed by others, adopting the node embedding paradigm \cite{tang2015line, grover2016node2vec, zhang2018network}.
+In a nutshell, their strategy is to train graph neural networks to represent nodes as vectors in a low-dimensional vector space, also known as an \textit{embedding} space.
+Ideally, nodes with structural proximity in the graph should be close to each other in such a space.
+Therefore, one could use proximity measures such as inner products between vector representations to predict new unobserved links in the underlying graph.
 In this direction, the graph extensions of autoencoders (AE) \cite{Rumelhart1986,baldi2012autoencoders} and variational autoencoders (VAE) \cite{kingma2013vae, Tschannen2018recentVAE} recently appeared as state-of-the-art approaches for link prediction in numerous experimental analyses \cite{wang2016structural, kipf2016-2, pan2018arga, tran2018multitask, salha2019}.